Can You Use Olive Oil to Fry?

 Oils like sunflower, peanut oil, and rapeseed are popular choices because they are easily accessible, have high smoke points, and don't break the bank.

-However, there's an international trend, especially in Mediterranean cultures, of using olive oil for frying, and it’s something we definitely recommend you explore.
+However, there's an international trend, especially in Mediterranean cultures, of using olive oil for deep frying, and it’s something we definitely recommend you explore.

 Olive oil for frying